Crime Prevention

 If you see a suspicious person, or unusual activity, call the police and be prepared to describe the person by:

-Do not approach the person or attempt to resolve any situation that be potential danger.
+Do not approach the person or attempt to resolve any situation that may present potential danger.

 If you are burglarized: